Chandrima-Kar/DecodiansReimagineRound1/README.md

 ## Getting Started with Cloning the Repo

 1. Download the zip file.
+2. Unzip it.
+You can see a folder is extracted name - `DecodiansReimagineRound1-main`
+3. Go inside the folder, there will be another folder name - `DecodiansReimagineRound1-main`
-1. Open it in your VS code.
+4. Go inside it and open it in your VS code.

 ## Go the terminal and write -